nunhes/vuepress-w-themehope/src/posts/linguaxehtml.md

 }
 ```

-fai que a táboa pareza máis a unha táboa adecuada:
+fai que a táboa pareza máis a unha táboa:

 ![img](./assets/Screen Shot 2019-06-20 at 10.26.15.png)